Diffusivity bounds for 1D Brownian polymers: Introduction

-Then $X(t)/t\to0$ a.s. \end{conjecture} T\'oth and Werner later conjectured that, under the same assumptions, $X(t)/t^{2/3}$ converges in law, by analogy with the discrete space-time self-repelling random walk on $\Z$ which displays this $t^{2/3}$ asymptotic behaviour (with identification of the limiting distribution, see \cite{toth_95}), and with a continuous space-time process arising as a scaling limit constructed in \cite{toth_werner_98}.
-These studies were stimulated by so-called \emph{true self-avoiding random walk} (TSAW) introduced in the physics literature by Amit, Parisi and Peliti \cite{amit_parisi_peliti_83}.
+T\'{o}th and Werner later conjectured that, under the same assumptions, $X(t)/t^{2/3}$ converges in law, by analogy with the discrete space--time self-repelling random walk on $\Z$ which displays this $t^{2/3}$ asymptotic behavior (with identification of the limiting distribution, see \cite{toth95,toth99}), and with a~continuous space--time process arising as a scaling limit constructed in~\cite{tothwerner98}.
+These studies were stimulated by the so-called \textit{true self-avoiding random walk} (TSAW) introduced in the physics literature by Amit, Parisi and Peliti~\cite{amitparisipeliti83}.

-We partially prove Conjecture \ref{conj:dur-rog}, and obtain asymptotic lower and upper bounds in the stationary regime which translate, in the case \eqref{sr}, into
+We partially prove Conjecture \ref{conj:dur-rog}, and obtain asymptotic lower and upper bounds in the stationary regime which translate, in the case (\ref{sr}), into

 where the lower bound is meant in the sense of Laplace transform (see details later).
-We also show that the process $X(t)$ behaves diffusively, for functions $f$ satisfying a certain summability condition (see \eqref{sumcond}).
-Our argument is based on the study of an underlying Markov process living in the path space, which has invariant Gaussian measure.
+We also show that the process $X(t)$ behaves diffusively, for functions $f$ satisfying a certain summability condition [see (\ref{sumcond})].\vadjust{\goodbreak} Our argument is based on the study of an underlying Markov process living in the path space, which has invariant Gaussian measure.

-In the follow-up paper \cite{horvath_toth_veto_09} the analogous polymer model in dimensions $d\ge3$ is investigated.
-There full CLT is proved for the locally self-repelling case in those dimensions, using Kipnis-Varadhan theory and a relaxation of Varadhan's sector condition.
+In the follow-up paper \cite{horvathtothveto09} the analogous polymer model in dimensions $d\ge3$ is investigated.
+There full CLT is proved for the locally self-repelling case in those dimensions, using the nonreversible version of the Kipnis--Varadhan theory.
 As explained in that paper, technical parts of that method do not apply (so far) in lower dimensions.